zcash/lightwalletd/CONTRIBUTING.md

 	fetch = +refs/heads/*:refs/remotes/upstream/*
 	pushurl = DISABLED
 ```
-This setup provides a single cloned environment to develop for Lightwalletd.
+This setup provides a single cloned environment to develop for lightwalletd.
 There are alternative methods using multiple clones, but this document does not cover that process.

 ## Create Branch
-While working on the Lightwalletd project, you are going to have bugs, features, and ideas to work on.
+While working on the lightwalletd project, you are going to have bugs, features, and ideas to work on.
 Branching exists to aid these different tasks while you write code.
 Below are some conventions of branching at Zcash:

 1. `master` branch is **ALWAYS** deployable
 2. Branch names **MUST** be descriptive: